mixxxdj/manual/source/chapters/library.rst

 ---------------------------
 To read Rekordbox databases for CDJ/XDJ players on USB or SD devices, the database has to be exported to a USB or SD device with a FAT or HFS file system using the Rekordbox Export mode.
-Instructions on how to do this can be found in this `article by Pioneer DJ <https://forums.pioneerdj.com/hc/en-us/articles/205021549-Moving-your-rekordbox-database-Video->`__ .
 Databases that have been moved to an external device via :guilabel:`Preferences > Advanced > Database management` in Rekordbox are not supported.

 1. Plug your USB or SD drive in while Mixxx is running.